Individual Data Records with Tracker

 Better patient outcomes: Improve retention by using Tracker to schedule visits, track missed appointments, and more.
 Tracker can be configured to send automated SMS messages to patients for appointment reminders, notification of test results, and other kinds of program-related information that can increase their engagment and participation.

 Control access with sharing settings: DHIS2 Tracker contains granular sharing settings that allow system administrators to define which organizational levels, groups, and individual users can access specific kinds of data stored within a Tracker program.

 Full local ownership of data: Hosting for each DHIS2 instance is handled by the owner organization — for example, a national Ministry of Health — who can define their own parameters for data storage in accordance with local laws and privacy concerns.
 Whether hosted locally or in the cloud, no outside entity — including DHIS2 software developers — can access patient data unless that access is specifically granted by the owner of the database.

 Tested and proven at scale

 Rapidly deployable and expandable: In countries and organizations that already use DHIS2 for aggregate data, Tracker programs can be implemented rapidly to add individual-level data without the need for an additional software platform.
-For those new to DHIS2, our Tracker documentation provides guidance on how to plan and implement Tracker, from pilot to national scale.
+For those new to DHIS2, our Tracker documentation provides guidance on how to plan and implement Tracker, including how to optimize Tracker for large-scale programs.

 Open-source software for a global community